 - Using virtual compartmentation created by a sterile spine corridor to act as a fire break that demonstrated equivalence to code based compartments, without formally fire rating construction

 - Justifying extended vocational block compartment by BT Redcare, detection and smoke venting to keep temperatures low prior to fire service arrival

 Thanks to this approach FDS Consult was able to justify:

 - Removal of the sprinkler system from the specification, saving cost and space and allowing the building to remain true to the architect’s vision

 - Extended travel distances

 - Open voids between levels

 - Reduction of fire rating for the columns in the main dining hall from 60 minutes to 30 minutes based on a Eurocode assessment

-FDS Consult UK utilised the team’s understanding of fire engineering and CFD (Computational Fluid Dynamics) expertise to demonstrate that required evacuation times were tenable and safety would not be compromised by the innovative strategy proposed, ensuring that the project secured all mandatory approvals.
+FDS Consult utilised the team’s understanding of fire engineering and CFD (Computational Fluid Dynamics) expertise to demonstrate that required evacuation times were tenable and safety would not be compromised by the innovative strategy proposed, ensuring that the project secured all mandatory approvals.